-This year alone I’ve written thousands lines of code for various libraries.
+This year alone I’ve written more than thousand lines of code for various libraries.
 And I’ve started to write libraries;) Each of my methods is unit tested.
 My classes are as well designed as it’s possible basing on my current knowledge.
 I can write new automation script for our servers in the matter of hours (sometimes minutes) comparing to days not so long ago.
 I’m able to test most of the things before they’ll get on the server, so I’ve almost eliminated vicious cycle of build-deploy-check-fix.
 I understand my systems better, so often I instantly know where the problem lays.
 And most importantly I can deploy the same code to test and production environments, so I avoid duplicated effort of testing.

 The thing is, nobody appreciates that.
 And from what I can read online, I’m not alone with this feeling.
 Things I’ve listed above are essential for every software development and yet nobody seems to care.
 If it works, it works.
 If it doesn’t work then there’s hell.
 Improvements in software are rarely visible, failures are vivid.